A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Introduction

-Starting with the event prediction survey pillar, \cite{zhao_event_2021} surveys the literature on event prediction with the aim of a systematic taxonomy and summary of existing approaches and application domains as well as standardizing event prediction evaluation for facilitating future development of event prediction.
-Considering the scope of \cite{zhao_event_2021}, our survey focuses on the event prediction method instead of event prediction (resulting in 107 of the 216 references as depicted in \autoref{fig:methodology}) and extends the scope in the direction of uncovered event prediction method research (67 added articles) and uncovered PPM research (86 added articles).
-Aside from the scope, \cite{zhao_event_2021} focuses on the techniques to solve the identified event prediction research problems, e.g., regression, point process and survival analysis technique for solving the problem of predicting a continuous point in time of future events.
+\janikrev{For synthesizing the $34$ identified surveys from disparate areas, we start with the literature covered by EP survey \cite{zhao_event_2021} (cf. \autoref{fig:methodology}).} \janikrev{By contrast to \cite{zhao_event_2021}, we focus on EP instead of only the EP method} (resulting in 107 of the 216 references) and extend the scope in the direction of uncovered EP method research (67 added articles) and uncovered PPM research (86 added articles).
+Aside from the scope, \cite{zhao_event_2021} focuses on the techniques to solve the identified EP research problems, e.g., regression.
 Hence, the existing approaches are classified and summarized along inherent properties of the proposed solutions.
-With respect to classifying existing approaches, our survey extends the classification in \cite{zhao_event_2021} by abstracting from the respective technique and integrating taxonomies proposed in other surveys \cite{gmati_taxonomy_2019,di_francescomarino_predictive_2018,marquez-chamorro_predictive_2018,rinderle-ma_predictive_2022}.
-With respect to summarizing existing approaches, our survey extends the summary in \cite{zhao_event_2021} by summarizing existing work along the requirements for event prediction methods that we elicit through a systems perspective, i.e., our summary takes an external, systems perspective on event prediction compared to the internal, methodological \janik{perspective} of \cite{zhao_event_2021}.
-Furthermore, the requirements are used to assess existing event prediction methods, resulting in a comprehensive assessment that further extends \cite{zhao_event_2021}.
+This survey extends the classification in \cite{zhao_event_2021} by abstracting from the respective technique and integrating taxonomies proposed in other surveys \cite{gmati_taxonomy_2019,di_francescomarino_predictive_2018,marquez-chamorro_predictive_2018,rinderle-ma_predictive_2022} \janikrr{(cf. Section B in supp. material\supplementary)}.
+With respect to summarizing existing approaches, our survey extends the summary in \cite{zhao_event_2021} by summarizing existing work along the requirements for EP methods that we elicit through a systems perspective, i.e., our summary takes an external, systems perspective on EP compared to the internal, methodological \janik{perspective} of \cite{zhao_event_2021}.
+Furthermore, the requirements are used to assess existing EP methods, resulting in a comprehensive assessment that further extends \cite{zhao_event_2021}.